About weaning off breastfeeding

 Weaning is when you stop breastfeeding your child.

 Weaning is likely to be a big change for your child.
-For many older children, breastfeeding is more about security and comfort than about food, so weaning can be quite stressful.
+For many older children, breastfeeding is often more about security and comfort than about food, so weaning can be quite stressful.

 This means it’s probably best to avoid weaning when there are other major changes in your child’s life – for example, toilet training, starting child care or moving house.